BobRossiETH/ETH-Staking-Service-22Cap-Signaling/README.md

 **Caveat**

 This is simply a project to catalog publicly provided statements and as such does not necessarily represent the collective perspective of each entity's organization and/or community.
-The entity list is likely incomplete - any entity that is not listed above should not be assumed to have indicated an opinion in either direction.
+The entity list is likely incomplete - please do not assume a committment / non-committment for any entity that is not listed above.

 Data updated as of May 14th, 2022